 Manage the DAS/CS Underground Storage Tank (UST) Program, including coordinating with consultants, contractors, DAS/CS Staff, and Client Agencies with respect to installation and removal of USTs on State Building Construction Projects.
 Maintain guidelines for the removal of USTs and the handling of contaminated materials.

-Ensure that all UST installations and closures are performed in accordance with DEEP regulations and the United States Environmental Protection Agency (USEPA) regulations.
+Ensure that all UST closures are performed in accordance with DEEP regulations and the United States Environmental Protection Agency (USEPA) regulations.
 Ensure that all UST Closure Sampling, Closure Reports, and DEEP UST Notification Forms are complete, accurate, and submitted in accordance with DEEP requirements.

 - Sustainable Design and High Performance Building Requirements: